 The Development Works Within Roads & Easement Permit is for development creation of assets including outfall drainage and right of way construction only.

-Apply online to provide Notification of Proposed Works to Darebin City Council for development works within road reserves or easements:
+Apply online to provide notification of proposed works to us for development works within road reserves or easements:

 You'll need to provide a location map for the area of work.